-A wild and perfectly rustic sheng that exemplifies the hazelnut and tingling spice that makes Banzhang tea so great. . . .
+A compelling aged sheng that exemplifies the hazelnut and tingling spice that makes Banzhang tea so great . . .

 Date of Picking:Picked in 2001, pressed in 2003

 What Was Picked:No formal workshop was engaged to do the pressing on this wild-gathered Banzhang mountain leaf.
-The farmers pressed their own edition of one kilo balls
+The farmers pressed their own edition of one and two kilo balls

 Sourcing Agent(s):Wang Yanxin met the farmers of Banzhang on a sourcing trip to Xishuangbanna and has been able to secure the majority of the pressing for Verdant Tea.